KDE/websites-docs-plasma-mobile-org/KirigamiTutorial.rst

 Looking for a card layout
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Navigating through the Kirigami Gallery application, we will stumble upon the "Grid view of cards" gallery component.
-This is a good candidate that serves our purpose; displaying a grid of contact cards.
+This is a good candidate that serves our purpose; to display a grid of contact cards.

 .. figure:: kirigami-tutorial-1.png
    :scale: 50 %